svelte-drama/swr/README.md

   A function to retrieve data from the server.
 It is passed `key`, the result of the `key` function and the same `id` passed to the `key` function.

-- `maxAge?: number`
+- `maxAge?: number = 0`

   If the last cached value is older than `maxAge` in milliseconds, it will be refetched from the server in the background.
-Defaults to the `maxAge` value passed to `SWR`.

-- `version?: string`

-  Used to segment the cache, preventing saved data from previous schemas being used.
-Typically, this would be a date (`2023-05-15`) when the model schema was last updated.
+- `name?: string = ''`

+  Segment the cache using this as a key.
+Models with the same name share the same cache, so key collision must be kept in mind.

 #### Methods

 The returned object `model` has several functions for fetching data.

+- `model.clear() => Promise<void>`

+  Clear all data from this cache.
+Note: Models with the same name share a cache.

 - `model.delete(id: ID) => Promise<void>`

-  Delete data from cache.
-Any `live` stores with subscribers will cause the data to refresh.
+  Delete item from cache.

 - `model.fetch(id: ID) => Promise<MODEL>`